TypeFunc/logic/dowek/README.md

   of f.

 *Proof.* Let C be the set {c | f c ≤ c} and c be an element of C. Then p ≤ c since p is inf C. Since f is increasing f p ≤ f c.
+Note f c ≤ c because c is an element of C.